 Full time course schedules are approved on an individual basis.
 Students who demonstrate current academic success while balancing a full time course load and other responsibilities are often approved to continue as full time students.

-Scheduling classes after 12pm has proven beneficial in allowing students time to get adequate sleep after working the night shift and flexibility after working the sunrise shift.
+Students working the night or sunrise shifts should not begin classes before 12pm.
+This allows students time to get adequate sleep after working the night shift and flexibility after working the sunrise shift.
 Additionally, there may be times that you’ll need to work over.
 The extra time in the morning allows for unexpected occurrences such as traffic or weather that can make it difficult to get to a morning class on time.

 If your expenses for the semester are within program limits, you should not have to pay tuition and fees.
 However, if you register for classes after program deadlines, you may need to pay the minimum amount required by the college.
 You would then request reimbursement for that expense.